arm-hpc-user-group/isc23-ahug-workshop/README.md

 # ISC23 AHUG Workshop

-to be held in conjunction with ISC High Performance 2023 (https://www.isc-hpc.com/), May 21 – 25, 2023, in Hamburg, Germany.
-The AHUG workshop is scheduled on 25th May, 14:00PM-18:00PM.
+to be held in conjunction with ISC High Performance 2023 (https://www.isc-hpc.com/) in Hamburg, Germany.
+The AHUG workshop is scheduled on 25th May, 2:00pm-6:00pm.

 ![Alt text](hamburg1.JPG "Optional title")